trieloff/lein-aws-apigateway/README.md

 ```
 :api-gateway {:api-id "your-api-id"
-              :deploy "dev"
               :swagger "target/swagger.json"}
 ```

 The configuration parameters map to the command line arguments in the [aws-apigateway-importer](https://github.com/awslabs/aws-apigateway-importer), in particular:

 * `swagger` – (required) the path to the Swagger file that should be used in the import.
 Depending on your workflow, this is most likely somewhere in `target`, if auto-generated or somewhere in `resources` if hand-crafted
-* `api-id` – (required, for `update-api` task) the ID of the API that should be updated.
-The `update-api` task will fail if no `api-id` has been specified, but it is not required for the `create-api` task.
+* `api-id` – (required, for `update` and `deploy` tasks) the ID of the API that should be updated.
+The `update-api` task will fail if no `api-id` has been specified, but it is not required for the `create` task.
 You can retrieve the API ID by running `aws apigateway get-rest-apis` if you have the AWS command line tools installed.
-Right now, the AWS Console does not list the API ID.

 ## Authentication